Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 1. Verify that the lengths of `owned_proofs` and `contact_proofs` are the same as the lengths of `owned_keys` and `contact_keys`.
-2. For each `MonitorProof` structure:
+2. For each `MonitorProof` structure, evalute the monitoring algorithm in
-   1. Evalute the monitoring algorithm in {{monitoring}}.
+   {{monitoring}}.
 Abort with an error if the monitoring algorithm detects that the tree is constructed incorrectly, or if there are fewer or more steps provided than would be expected.
-   2. Construct a candidate root value for the tree by combining the `PrefixProof` and commitment of each step, with the provided inclusion proof.
+3. Construct a candidate root value for the tree by combining the `PrefixProof` and commitment of `ProofStep`, with the provided inclusion proof.
-3. Verify that all of the candidate root values are the same.
+4. Verify that all of the candidate root values are the same.
 With the candidate root value:
    1. Verify the proof in `FullTreeHead.consistency`, if one is expected.
    2. Verify the signature in `TreeHead.signature`.